malachispencer/chitter-js/README.md

 3) Connect to the newly created database using ```\c chitter```.

-4) Use the commands in the remaining files of ```db/migrations``` to created the tables.
+4) Use the commands in the remaining files of ```db/migrations``` to create the tables.

 ## Usage

 1) Run ```npm install``` to install all of the dependencies locally.

-2) Set up the database using the *Setting Up The Database* instructins outlined above.
+2) Set up the database using the *Setting Up The Database* instructions outlined above.

 3) Ensure you are in the root of the application.